 Once again, everything is working as we planned.
-In practice, properties are normally only defined with the first two parameters: the getter and setter functions.
-If we want to supply a docstring for a property, we can define it on the getter function; the property proxy will copy it into its own docstring.
-The deletion function is often left empty because object attributes are rarely deleted.
-If a coder does try to delete a property that doesn't have a deletion function specified, it will raise an exception.
-Therefore, if there is a legitimate reason to delete our property, we should supply that function.
+In practice, properties are normally only defined with the first two parameters; the getter and setter functions.
+The docstring is defined as a normal docstring on the getter and copied into the property, while the deletion function is left empty because object attributes are rarely deleted.
+If a coder does try to delete one that doesn't have a deletion function specified, however, it will raise an exception, so if there is any chance of a legitimate reason to delete our property, we should supply that function.

-Decorators - another way to create properties
+Decorators: another way to create properties

-If you've never used Python decorators before, you might want to skip this section and come back to it after we've discussed the decorator pattern in Chapter 10, Python Design Patterns I. However, you don't need to understand what's going on to use the decorator syntax to make property methods more readable.
+(If you've never used Python decorators before, you might want to skip this section and come back to it after we've discussed the decorator pattern in Chapter 8.)